 The vapor will also be much cooler, and less harsh on the throat, so you probably won’t cough as much.
 The possible side effects like paranoia, red eyes, and cotton mouth will be less severe.
 If you’re a wake and baker, low temp vaping can give you the feeling you want, without burning you out for the day.
 This is also the ideal setting for newcomers and lightweights who don’t want to get too intoxicated.

 This is a safe place to start while you’re still experimenting with marijuana or legal CBD cannabis.
 In this range, you still get plenty of terpenes, but now with more access to cannabinoids.
 The vapor is thicker and warmer.
 You’ll also taste more of the cannabinoids, which can give it a richer flavor.
 The warm vapor is satisfying for transitioning smokers.

 The psychoactive effects will be noticeably stronger at these temperatures mostly because more THC is being volatilized.
-It can be relaxing, euphoric and put you in a meditative state without feeling drowsy.
+It can be relaxing and euphoric and put you in a meditative state without feeling drowsy.
 This temp range is an excellent middle ground for the best of both worlds between effects and flavor.

 Terpenes: d-limonene, terpinolene, linalool, humulene